ayazurrehman/Vehicle-Detection-Project/README.md

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-The sliding window search has been implemented as part of the function `find_cars`(code cell 11) and is applied to every frame of the video to identify for cars.
+The sliding window search has been implemented as part of the function `find_cars`(code cell 10) and is applied to every frame of the video to identify for cars.
 Even before the sliding window search, the image fed to the model is first cropped so the relevant part of the data is being fed to the model.
-Hog sub sampling is done so as to optimize the pipeline and the overlap is specified in terms of cells steps to be taken as suggested in the course work.
-The output of the method is shown below.
+Hog sub sampling is done so as to optimize the pipeline.

 ![image3]
 ![image3a]

+The following scale values were used  - `1, 1.5.
+2` to test the predictions of the model.
+However, 1.5 scale seemed to give a reasonable balance of true positives and false positives so `1.5` was used.

+The overlap is specified in terms of `cells_per_step` to be taken (code cell 10) as suggested in the course work.
+The following values were tried for `cells_per_step` - `1,2`.
+However, `2` was chosen because, `1` increased the prediction time and also the false positives value.

+Please find sliding window applied to all the test images -

+![image6]
+![image6a]
+![image6b]
+![image6c]
+![image6d]
+![image6e]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?